ychenhq/comp4462-Customer-purchasing-habits-analysis-and-visualization/README.md

 # Customer Purchasing Behaviors Analysis

 ## Overview
-This project explores and visualizes customer purchasing behaviors using a Kaggle dataset and enhances the initial data analysis by combining it with an additional dataset on customer age demographics.
-The goal is to identify key trends, segment customers, and gain insights into factors influencing purchasing habits.
+This project explores and visualizes customer purchasing behaviors based on a Kaggle dataset.
+The initial data analysis is enhanced by combining the data with an additional dataset on customer age demographics.
+The goal is to identify key trends, segment customers, and gain insights about factors influencing purchasing habits.

 ## Datasets